isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2026-08-06-post-Parliamentary Reply by Minister Indranee Rajah on Structuring Singapore for Flourishing Families.md

 members of public have also called for more leave days, such as childcare leave for those with more children or older children to cover school closure days and exigencies.</p>
-<p>&nbsp;We recently enhanced our parental leave provisions such that working
+<p>We recently enhanced our parental leave provisions such that working parents
-parents now have a total of 30 weeks of paid parental leave to care for and bond with their infants.
+now have a total of 30 weeks of paid parental leave to care for and bond with their infants.
 We are actively working on how we can provide more protected time for working parents, while managing the impact on business operations.
 We are engaging Tripartite Partners on this.&nbsp;</p>
 <p>However, providing leave alone is not enough.
 Workplace culture and norms
 have a strong impact on how well-supported parents feel at work, and whether